 When NOT to choose: Organizations requiring formal enterprise support contracts face limitations, as Sublime Text provides community support rather than dedicated vendor agreements.
 Teams needing collaborative features must integrate external tools.

-4. Vim/Neovim: Maximum Security Control
+Try Augment Code4.
+Vim/Neovim: Maximum Security Control

-Vim and Neovim provide complete control over execution environment with zero external dependencies, enabling maximum security posture for organizations requiring absolute transparency.
+Vim and Neovim provide complete control over the execution environment with zero external dependencies, enabling maximum security posture for organizations requiring absolute transparency.

 Why it works: Security-critical environments need editors where every line of code can be audited.
-Vim's 30-year codebase maturity provides stability while Neovim's modern architecture enables LSP integration without sacrificing security transparency.
+Vim's 30-year codebase maturity provides stability, while Neovim's modern architecture enables LSP integration without sacrificing security transparency.

 Key advantage: Terminal-based architecture eliminates GUI vulnerabilities and reduces attack surface.
 Organizations can audit the entire codebase, control plugin execution, and maintain complete visibility into editor behavior.

 Infrastructure requirements: Minimal (runs on any system with terminal access).
-Memory footprint: 50-200MB depending on configuration.
+Memory footprint: 50-200MB, depending on configuration.
 Setup time: 30-60 minutes for initial configuration, ongoing customization as needed.

 When NOT to choose: Teams requiring immediate developer productivity face steep learning curves.
 Organizations without dedicated time for editor customization should choose pre-configured alternatives.